uchicago-computation-workshop/Spring2021/04-01_Stoica/README.md

 ---

-<p class=footertext> The 2020-2021 <a href="https://macss.uchicago.edu/content/computation-workshop"> Computational Social Science Workshop </a> meets each Thursday from 11:20 a.m. to 12:40 p.m..
+<p class=footertext> The 2020-2021 <a href="https://macss.uchicago.edu/content/computation-workshop"> Computational Social Science Workshop </a> meets each Thursday from 11:20 a.m. to 12:40 p.m.
 All interested faculty and graduate students are welcome.</p>